Shlomo Amar: Controversy and criticism

 Amar has faced heavy criticism over his comments on LGBT issues.
 In November 2016, he stated in an interview with the Israel Hayom newspaper that homosexuality was a "cult of abominations," and that it is "punishable by death" according to the Torah.
 In July 2019, he stated that LGBT people "cannot be religious" and endorsed sexual conversion therapy.
 In June 2021, he described the annual Jerusalem LGBT Pride Parade as "the abomination parade".

 In September 2017, he stated that followers of Reform Judaism "shout about Holocaust deniers in Iran, but they deny more than Holocaust deniers" in response to petitions demanding that the Israeli government build a mixed-gender prayer site at the Western Wall in Jerusalem.

-Ambassador for Jewry

-Rav Amar in his roles as Chief Rabbi has become an unofficial ambassador of worldwide Jewry and Sephardic Jewry.
+Other activity

-In 2013, Rabbi Amar was given the highest royal honor by the King of Morocco, Mohammed VI.
+In 2013 he was given the highest royal honor by the King of Morocco, Mohammed VI.

-Rabbi Amar had multiple meetings with Spanish royalty.
-In 2014 Amar met with King Juan Carlos I of Spain and again April 2015, Rabbi Amar was invited to meet with King Felipe VI of Spain at the Zarzuela Palace in Madrid, Spain to discuss Spanish citizenship for Sephardic Jews.
+In 2014 Amar met with King Juan Carlos I of Spain and in April 2015 he was invited to meet with King Felipe VI of Spain at the Zarzuela Palace in Madrid, Spain to discuss Spanish citizenship for Sephardic Jews.

-Rabbi Amar played a major role in comforting French Jews after the Charlie Hebdo shootings of 2015.
-Rabbi Amar maintains a close relationship with the French community and Chief Rabbi of France, Haïm Korsia.
+Amar played a major role in comforting French Jews after the Charlie Hebdo shootings of 2015.
+He maintains a close relationship with the French community and Chief Rabbi of France, Haïm Korsia.

-Rav Amar has been involved in the spread of Torah learning in Israel and abroad through many programs including the Semichas Chaver Program (SCP), which he oversees and certifies.